Unitel Bolivia: History

+Background and predecessor networks

 Telesistema Boliviano (TSB) was founded on November 22, 1983, as the first commercial television company in Bolivia.
 At the time of founding, TSB achieved the license to broadcast in La Paz on channel 2.
 The channel was the opposite of ATB (channel 9) in some way, as the channel provided "quality programming" over political preferences.

 Experimental broadcasts started on February 12, 1985, before becoming regular on April 14, 1985, being owned by Antonio Maldonado.
 On weekdays the channel broadcast for seventeen hours on average (7am to 12am) and twelve on weekends (11am to 11pm).

 TSB's main accolades were becoming the first television channel in Bolivia to broadcast 18 hours a day and the first to produce three news editions (morning, midday, evening) in contrast to Televisión Boliviana and ATB, which only started in the afternoon and produced only one news bulletin, which gave the station some success.
 It was also the first channel to produce news bulletins in the Aymara language, broadcast at 6am, presented by Donato Ayma and with a smaller recap in the same language late at night.
 TSB set up an affiliate in Oruro in 1989, TVO, which also broadcast on channel 2.

 TSB took part in a CNN initiative in 1990 for Earth Day.
 The report sent to the channel was about the destruction of Bolivia's rainforests.

 In Santa Cruz de la Sierra, the station was Teleoriente, which started broadcasting on channel 9 in February 1987.
 The station had small facilities, but had the ambitions to overcome limitations in the human resources and broadcasting sectors.

 The station in Santa Cruz consolidated its position as a local television station when, in 1991, it affiliated with Red ATB, enabling its programs to be seen in seven of the nine departments of Bolivia.
 In 1993, the station introduced a new building, which as of 2008 was still in use.